 Director, Amnesty International - Philippines

-Aurora Parong, from the Philippines, began her career as a medical doctor by training community health workers in marginalized villages, then later by joining the Medical Action Group in Quezon City.
-An alumna of the 1996 Human Rights Advocates Program, Parong became one of the early advocates for economic, social, and cultural rights in the Philippines by contributing to the development of human rights modules on the right to health, the right to housing, the right to water, and the right to food.
+An alumna of the 1996 Human Rights Advocates Program, Parong became one of the early advocates for economic, social, and cultural rights in her country by contributing to the development of modules on the right to health, the right to housing, the right to water, the right to food as well as on health consequences of nuclear war.
 “HRAP helped me better understand the broader human rights work,” she says, “to include promotion, protection, and fulfillment of economic, social, and cultural rights by deepening my knowledge about the universality and indivisibility of various human rights.”

-Parong has attended trainings, conferences, and seminars where she has been trainer or resource person in the Americas, Asia-Pacific, and Europe in addition to her home country.
-The array of human rights topics Parong has addressed include rights-based approaches to development, gender justice, indigenous peoples’ rights, UN and ASEAN human rights mechanisms, and human rights in the Philippines, among others.
-Parong is repeatedly referred to on human rights topics because of her experience, professional work, and education.
+Parong has worked in health, human rights and justice institutions including the Medical Action Group, Task Force Detainees of the Philippines, Amnesty International and the Philippine Coalition for the International Criminal Court.
+Parong has acted as resource person in the Americas, Asia-Pacific, and Europe in addition to her home country on various human rights topics including torture, reproductive and health rights, gender justice, transitional and international justice, indigenous peoples’ rights, UN and ASEAN human rights mechanisms, and rights-based approaches to development, among others.
+Parong is repeatedly referred to on human rights issues because of her experience, professional work, and education.
 When asked how the education from HRAP has assisted her, Parong says, “It was at HRAP that I got a clearer idea on the work of UN human rights bodies as well as truth and reconciliation bodies,” and “HRAP enhanced and strengthened my human rights advocacy work.”